SydneyBao/ESportsNewsAggregator/README.md

 This project allows users to view the latest ESports news in one place.
-Displays articles and Twitch streams at the top of the page, allowing users to read, watch, and browse simultaneously!
+Displays articles and Twitch streams at the top of the page (when a specific article or navbar game is clicked), allowing users to read, watch, and browse simultaneously!